 This position is endorsed by the National Academies of Sciences, Engineering and Medicine in the US and Public Health England, the Royal College of General Practitioners and the British Medical Association in the UK.

-In this blog post, we detail exactly what is in your e-liquid and try to dispel some of the myths about dangerous ingredients.
+In this blog post, we detail exactly what is in your vape juice and try to dispel some of the myths about dangerous ingredients.

 What is in your vape juice

 E-liquid is made with four key components - vegetable glycerin (VG), propylene glycol (PG), flavorings and nicotine.

 Vegetable glycerine (VG)

 VG is used as a diluting agent to make your e-liquid thicker and more satisfying.
 Made with vegetable plant oils like palm, soy or coconut oil, pure VG is colorless and odorless and has a subtle sweet taste.

 Most e-liquids are made using a combination of VG and PG.
 VG is thicker than PG and high VG e-liquids produce big puffy clouds of vapor.
 They also have a sweeter taste than PG-heavy vape juices.

 Because they are thicker, high VG e-liquids leave a sticky residue on your vape.
 They also usually need a higher output device to vape them properly.
 ‘High VG’ e-liquids are typically made with a 70/30 or 80/20 VG/PG ratio.